One or More Feeds Are Inaccessible Error When Installing Software to NI Linux Real-Time Target

 Issue Details

-When I try to install software to my NI Linux RT controller, I receive the message below:
+• When I try to install software on my NI Linux Real-Time (RT) controller, I receive the message below.
+This happens either with the online or offline installation.

 One or more feeds are inaccessible.
 Check that all feeds are entered correctly and can be reached from the target on this computer.